 Getting to the stadium: While taking a rideshare or driving is the most common way to get to Arrowhead, RideKC bus route 47 drops you off nearby.

-Narrow view of tall glass skyscrapers lining either side of a busy city street.
+Tall glass skyscrapers line either side of a busy city street.

-White lifeguard stand with orange signs on it on a beach with the ocean in the background
+A white lifeguard stand with orange signs on a beach near the ocean.

-Clockwise from top left: Venice Beach Boardwalk. rjones_photo/Shutterstock Downtown Los Angeles, California.
-Jon Bilous/Shutterstock View from the Universal City Overlook on Mulholland Drive in Los Angeles, California.
-Jon Bilous/Shutterstock Lifeguard stand on the beach, in Malibu, California.
-Jon Bilous/Shutterstock
+Clockwise from top left: Venice Beach Boardwalk. rjones_photo/Shutterstock.
+Downtown Los Angeles.
+Universal City Overlook on Mulholland Drive in Los Angeles.
+Lifeguard stand on the beach, in Malibu.
+Jon Bilous/Shutterstock (3)

 Don't have tickets to the game?
-A casual spot with 360 degrees of TVs, 33 Taps Silver Lake is welcoming to locals and tourists alike.
+A casual spot with 360-degrees of TVs, 33 Taps Silver Lake is a welcoming spot with prime game-day vibes.
 Come during happy hour for sweet deals on meals and pitchers.

 Where is the game?
 SoFi Stadium (aka Los Angeles Stadium)